Skip to main content

 About Blackdown Hills

-Blackdown Hills Area of Outstanding Natural Beauty (AONB) straddles the border between Devon and Somerset in southwest England, covering approximately 370 square kilometres of upland heath, ancient woodland, traditional farmland, and deep wooded valleys known locally as combes.
-Designated in 1991, the AONB protects a plateau landscape rising to 315 metres at its highest point on Beacon Hill, underlain by Cretaceous Upper Greensand that gives the area its characteristic soils, vegetation, and panoramic views.
+Blackdown Hills National Landscape (designated in 1991 as an Area of Outstanding Natural Beauty, renamed National Landscape in November 2023 along with all other AONBs in England and Wales) straddles the border between Devon and Somerset in southwest England, covering approximately 370 square kilometres of upland heath, ancient woodland, traditional farmland, and deep wooded valleys known locally as combes.
+[1] The designated area protects a plateau landscape rising to 315 metres at its highest point on Staple Hill in Somerset, underlain by Cretaceous Upper Greensand that gives the area its characteristic soils, vegetation, and panoramic views.
 The Blackdown Hills represent a distinctive element of the Devon and Somerset landscape, less visited than Exmoor or Dartmoor but valued for their quiet, rural character and exceptional biodiversity.
 The area is characterized by a network of small farms, ancient lanes, and hedgerow-lined fields that together constitute a cultural landscape of considerable historical depth.

 Wildlife Ecosystems